tonyrein/boing/README.rst

 Installation
 ------------

-As of now (late January 2015), Pogo's status is Beta.
+As of now (early March 2015), Pogo's status is Beta.
 This means that pip won't install it unless you add "--pre" to the command to tell it that a pre-release version is OK.
 So, to install Pogo with pip, do (as root):